3 Things to Ask a Potential Glass Manufacturer for Your Historic Renovation

 Another significant advantage of working with a company that brings expertise and experience is gaining access to their ideas and input.
 For example, perhaps you have an area within your historical project that you want to preserve and make visible but you don’t necessarily want to renovate.
 You could add a glass floor over that space.
 This creates a safe, preservative barrier between the area and people while still making the space underneath visually accessible.

 Jockimo has used this technique numerous times in historical projects, including in many museums.
-(For a more detailed discussion of why glass flooring is often complementary to museums, see this article.)
+For a more detailed discussion, of why glass flooring is often complementary to museums.